Sichuan opera: North Sichuan River school

-Xiachuandong School
+Xiachuandong school

-The Xiachuandong School, or the Eastern Sichuan school, is centered in Chongqing and includes the eastern Sichuan area.
-It is greatly influenced by Han Opera and Peking Opera.
-The language used is diverse, but is usually mixed with Wuhan dialect and Peking Opera based on Chongqing dialect.
+The Xiachuandong school, or the Eastern Sichuan school, is centered in Chongqing and includes the eastern Sichuan area.
+It is greatly influenced by Han opera and Peking opera.
+The language used is diverse, but is usually mixed with Wuhan dialect and Peking opera based on Chongqing dialect.
 Huqin is also characteristic of this school.

 Characteristics

-Sichuan opera is notable for its quick changes of masks and personae, referred to as the face change.
+Sichuan opera is notable for its quick changes of masks and personae, referred to as bian lian or face changing.

 Makeup

 Clown facial makeup is painted on the bridge of the nose in a white square.
 Makeup used can vary among both positive and negative characters.
-Yu Zhuang in harmony; Pure Angle, also known as "Flower face", is a colorful facial makeup that indicates a clear loyalty and treachery.
+Yu Zhuang in harmony; Pure Angle, also known as "flower face", is a colorful facial makeup that indicates a clear loyalty and treachery.
 Black represents fortitude and integrity, white represents treachery and cruelty, red represents loyalty and courage, green represents chivalry and righteousness, blue represents firmness and determination, yellow represents cruelty and tyranny, and a gold and silver face represents holiness and majesty.

 Costumes

-There are many kinds of costumes in Sichuan opera, depicting characters such as: the "anaconda", "Dependent child", " Official clothing", and "Pleated child."
+There are many kinds of costumes in Sichuan opera, depicting characters such as: the "anaconda", "dependent child", "official clothing", and "pleated child".
 Depending on the style, face paint is also limited compared to other related forms.
 Jing characters do not appear, and the only painted face characters are those with a small white patch in the middle of the face, which indicates a slightly evil character.
 The face paint colors are traditionally limited to black, red, white, and grey.